 B-443 SUBMARINE CABLES

 Submarine cables are used to carry power or telecommunications.
 All power cables and most telecommunication cables carry dangerous voltages.
 Submarine cables are potential hazards to both vessels and life, particularly to fishing vessels engaged in trawling the seabed.
 Where possible, submarine cables are now buried beneath the sea floor in water depths of less than 1000 metres; however there remains a large percentage unburied.
 Submarine cables are vulnerable to damage from anchoring, trawling or other seabed operations; even small craft anchors can penetrate a soft seabed sufficiently to foul a cable.
-Damage to telecommunication cables can lead to extensive disruption of national and international communications, whilst damage to power cables can disrupt electricity supply.
+Damaging or severing a submarine cable, whether a telecommunications cable or a power cable, may, in some circumstances be considered as a national disaster and very severe criminal penalties may apply.
+Electrocution, with injury or loss of life, could occur if any cables carrying high voltage are broached.
+Depending on whether the cable is primarily for power or telecommunications, damage may result in power cuts, loss of voice, data transfer or internet connectivity.
+In these circumstances cables are considered to be critical infrastructure..
 Submarine cables, including disused cables, should be charted to indicate their presence to vessels engaged in anchoring, trawling or seabed activities in order to:

 • Warn mariners of the potential hazard to their vessel, including electric shock to any vessel fouling or breaking the cable, possible capsize of a small vessel if its fishing gear or anchor is trapped under the cable, or loss of gear (trawls or anchor cables).

 • Prevent damage to the cable and avoid disrupting the service the cable may be providing.
-Active cables should be charted to a minimum depth of 2000 metres (which is the deepest depth of water to which vessels may be endangered by fouling the cable).
+Active cables should be charted to a minimum depth of 2000 metres (which is the deepest depth of water to which vessels may normally be endangered by fouling the cable).
 In areas gazetted for seabed mining activities, active cables should be charted to full ocean depth.
+In order to avoid the risk of damaging submarine cables as much as possible, a 0.25-mile wide protected area exists on either side of a submarine cable.
+Anchoring is prohibited within this area, even when there is no specific prohibition on the chart.
 The origin and destination names and/or name of a submarine cable may be inserted adjacent to the cable, in sloping magenta text, where these are not obvious or in order to associate a note, for example: Valencia to Ibiza; F.O.G. cable (see Note).
 For disused cables, see B-443.7.
 For buried cables, see B-443.8.
 For cables related to degaussing areas see B-448.

 B-443.1 The exact route of individual cables must be charted where possible to give the chart user full information, using the symbol of a wavy magenta line (see B-142.2).
 L30.1 Where several cables land at the same point, the symbols may be terminated before they reach the coast or inshore water on smaller scale paper charts, to avoid obscuring more important detail.
 In oil and gasfields, where pipelines and cables are often laid on the same route, the cable may be omitted.